asmuth-archive/sqltap/README.md

 The naive way to do this without putting the burden on the database by using an expensive join operation is to sequentially execute multiple SQL queries.
 E.g. first retrieve the product record and then retrieve all the image records.
-This is also what some ORMs like ActiveRecord will do by default.
+This is also what some ORMs like Rail's ActiveRecord will do by default.

 On the other hand, retrieving the records in parallel rather than sequentially can result in a huge drop in response time, which is highly desirable for user facing applications.